IGR204/Baby_names/README.md

 1. Is there a regional effect in the data?
 2. Are some names more popular in some regions?
 3. Are popular names generally popular across the whole country?

+For this part, we chose :
+- a choropleth map showing the distibution of names per department
+- a bar chart ordering the most frequent names for each department -
 <picture>
   <img src="https://github.com/IGR204/Baby_names/blob/main/dash2-1.jpeg">
 </picture>